Emergency Conditions We Treat in Angleton, TX

 Injuries, Trauma & Pain

-Injuries or sudden pain may need emergency care when bleeding, swelling, head impact, burns, numbness, weakness, or worsening pain appears.
+Accidents and sudden pain may need ER care when wounds, swelling, burns, head impact, bleeding, numbness, weakness, or worsening pain appear.

 Sprains, Breaks & Bruises

-Swelling, bruising, deformity, numbness, or trouble moving the injured area may suggest more than a simple sprain.
+Swelling, bruising, deformity, numbness, or trouble bearing weight after injury may suggest more than a simple sprain.

 Sports Injuries